 Preserving Tradition

-Maintaining the yellow color of buildings in Hoi An is also a way of honoring the town’s heritage.
+Maintaining the yellow colour of buildings in Hoi An is also a way of honouring the town’s heritage.
 This tradition has become a part of Hoi An’s identity, linking the past with the present.
-By preserving this color scheme, the town pays tribute to its history while continuing to captivate visitors with its unique beauty.
+By preserving this colour scheme, the town pays tribute to its history while continuing to captivate visitors with its unique beauty.

-So, the next time you stroll through the streets of Hoi An, take a moment to appreciate the golden glow that surrounds you.
-It’s not just a color—it’s a reflection of Vietnam’s royal heritage, spiritual depth and timeless charm.
+So, the next time you stroll through the streets of Hoi An, take a moment to appreciate the golden glow for its reflection of Vietnam’s royal heritage, spiritual depth and timeless charm.

 Beautiful!